voxpupuli/puppet-misp/README.md

 * `extended_alert_subject` - Enabling this flag will allow the event description to be transmitted in the alert e-mail's subject.
 By default set to false.
 * `default_event_threat_level` - The default threat level setting when creating events.
 By default set to 1.
-* `newUserText` - The message sent to the user after an account creation.
+* `new_user_text` - The message sent to the user after an account creation.
 By default set to "Dear new MISP user,\\n\\nWe would hereby like to welcome you to the $org MISP community.\\n\\n Use the credentials below to log into MISP at $misp, where you will be prompted to manually change your password to something of your own choice.\\n\\nUsername: $username\\n
 Password: $password\\n\\nIf you have any questions, don\'t hesitate to contact us at: $contact.\\n\\nBest regards,\\nYour
 $org MISP support team".
-* `passwordResetText` - The message sent to the users when a password reset is triggered.
+* `password_reset_text` - The message sent to the users when a password reset is triggered.
 By default set to "Dear MISP user,
 \\n\\nA password reset has been triggered for your account.
 Use the below provided temporary password to log into MISP at $misp, where you will be prompted to manually change your password to something of your own choice.\\n\\nUsername:
 $username\\nYour temporary password: $password\\n\\nIf you have any questions, don\'t hesitate to contact us at:
 $contact.\\n\\nBest regards,\\nYour $org MISP support team".
-* `enableEventBlacklisting` - Enable the blacklisting of event UUIDs to prevent them from being pushed to your instance.
+* `enable_event_blacklisting` - Enable the blacklisting of event UUIDs to prevent them from being pushed to your instance.
 By default set to false.
-* `enableOrgBlacklisting` - Enable blacklisting of organisation UUIDs to prevent them from creating events.
+* `enable_org_blacklisting` - Enable blacklisting of organisation UUIDs to prevent them from creating events.
 By default set to false.
 * `log_client_ip` - All log entries will include the IP address of the user.
 By default set to false.
 * `log_auth` - MISP will log all successful authentications using API keys.
 By default set to false.
-* `disableUserSelfManagement` - When enabled only Org and Site admins can edit a user's profile.
+* `disable_user_self_management` - When enabled only Org and Site admins can edit a user's profile.
 By default set to false.
 * `block_old_event_alert` - Enable this setting to start blocking alert e-mails for old events.
 By default set to false.
 * `block_old_event_alert_age` - This setting will control how old an event can be for it to be alerted on, measured in days.
   By default set to 30.
 * `maintenance_message` - The message that users will see if the instance is not live.
 By default set to "Great things are happening!
 MISP is undergoing maintenance, but will return shortly.
 You can contact the administration at $email.".
-* `email_subject_TLP_string` - This is the TLP string in alert e-mail sent when an event is published.
+* `email_subject_tlp_string` - This is the TLP string in alert e-mail sent when an event is published.
 By default 'TLP Amber'.
 * `terms_download` - Choose whether the terms and conditions should be displayed inline (false) or offered as a download (true).
 By default set to false.
 * `showorgalternate` - True enables the alternate org fields for the event index (source org and member org) instead of